wangarcher/ibuki-v2/doc/data_input_format.md

 #### Time (s)
 1st column.
 Please keep the intervals of the time constant, and keep the time intervals bigger(or equals to) than 0.02s.
 #### Unit(degree) of the value
-This .csv file use rad as input value. **The rad apart from the initial posture** is needed. for example, if _ARMR_MIDDLE_PITCH rotates for +0.5 rad from the initial posture, then element for this line should be `line[12+1] = 0.5`.
+This .csv file use rad as input value.

+**The rad apart from the initial posture** is needed.

+for example, if _ARMR_MIDDLE_PITCH rotates for +0.5 rad from the initial posture, then element for this line should be `line[12+1] = 0.5`.
 It is recommended to keep the numbers within 5 digits (e.g. 0.1234).
+#### Direction of the value
+Please refer to the coordination frame above.

+In the coordinate frame,

+the direction the same with the arrow (**unclockwise towards the postive axis**) is positive direction.
+In this case, you should input your value as a positive value.

+the direction the same with the arrow (**unclockwise towards the postive axis**) is negative direction.
+In this case, you should input your value as a negative value.